Skip to Content

 • Veggies: Add your favorite vegetables.
 Throw in some bell peppers, jalapenos, poblanos, mushrooms, tomatoes, or spinach.

 • Cheese: Colby Jack cheese adds a nice, mild flavor, but use your favorite.
-Cheddar, pepper jack, gouda, and American are all great choices.
+Sharp cheddar cheese, pepper jack, gouda, and American are all great choices.

 • Garnish: Top the finished quiche with chopped fresh parsley, green onions, diced tomatoes, jalapenos, or sour cream.